 Issues Resulting in Damage to the Lawn

 However, the heat experienced in these summer seasons is negligible when compared to the extreme heat that a fire pit produces.
-Also, it is important to note that this heat will be concentrated on the area the fire pit will occupy and not spread round the lawn.
+Also, it is important to note that this heat will be concentrated on the area the fire pit will occupy and not spread around the lawn.

 This is why heat stress is such a critical factor when it comes to placing a fire pit on grass.
 The exceedingly high temperatures will indisputably destroy the grass beneath the fire pit, and over a period of time, might result in killing the grass entirely due to the dryness and the heat.

 Ghost Prints is another issue that should be considered.
-To explain this, imagine stepping on grass in the springtime, after a while you notice that the grass regains its natural shape after being flattened.
+To explain this, imagine stepping on the grass in the springtime, after a while you notice that the grass regains its natural shape after being flattened.
 Now imagine stepping on unhealthy grass in the dry season, you notice that it takes a much longer time for the grass to regain its shape, if it does at all.

 The pressure from anything left on grass for a long period of time makes it hard for the grass to regain its natural shape and this leads to a “ghost print” of the object on the grass.
 Fire pits on grass could result in flattened, discolored grass and over an extended period of time; no grass in that area.